Detained writer urges Australia to help free him from China

 “There’s their own justice process that they’ll follow in China and that’s appropriate.
 But these suggestions that he’s acted as a spy for Australia are absolutely untrue and we’ll be protecting and seeking to support our citizen,” he added.

+“On the one hand, they said they respect China’s judicial sovereignty and will not interfere in China’s judicial procedures.
+On the other hand, they keep making irresponsible remarks on affairs falling within China’s sovereignty and trying to blame and pressure us,” Geng said.

+“I advise the Australian side to immediately stop making unfounded and irresponsible remarks, stop hyping up the issue and pressuring China, and do something conducive to mutual trust and bilateral relations,” he added.

-Yang said in the statement that was compiled by Australian diplomats during their monthly meetings with him in detention that the Chinese chief investigator told him “Australia is small and won’t care about me.”
+Yang said in the statement that was compiled by Australian diplomats during their monthly meetings with him in detention, the most recent on Tuesday, that the Chinese chief investigator told him “Australia is small and won’t care about me.”

 The investigator “said Australia was dependent on China for its trade and economy and Canberra wouldn’t help me, let alone rescue me,” Yang said in the statement that was distributed to family and friends.